MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: Detailed Results

-According to the per-metric scores in \autoref{fig:scores_average_pertask} and the overall scores in \autoref{tab:multi_res_detail_all}, all models exhibit decreasing performance as the number of reference images increases.
+According to the per-metric scores in \autoref{fig:scores_average_pertask} and the total scores in \autoref{tab:multi_res_detail_all}, all models exhibit decreasing performance as the number of reference images increases.
 For Instruction Alignment and Reference Consistency, GPT-Image-1 and Nano Banana achieve relatively high scores, whereas the open-source model, DreamOmni2, tends to approach the minimum score of 1 as the number of references increases.
 In contrast, for quality-related metrics, Background Subject Match, Physical Realism, and Visual Quality, the DreamOmni2 maintains high scores even when more reference images are provided.
 As discussed in Section~\ref{sec:experiments}, this is because closed-source models prioritize adherence to the references and editing instructions over visual quality, while open-source models show a tendency to preserve visual quality but often ignore the references.

-In the finer-grained task-level evaluation, we found that even as the number of reference images increased, the X–1 Object + Global task did not exhibit score degradation in Background Subject Match, Physical Realism, or Visual Quality.
-This is because the task requires modifying the image to a specified style; therefore, even if the reference images come from different domains, which may degrade the visual quality, the final output converges to a unified style.
+In the finer-grained task-level evaluation, we found that, even as the number of reference images increased, the X–1 Object + Global task did not show severe decreases in Background Subject Match, Physical Realism, or Visual Quality scores.
+The task requires modifying the image to a specified style; therefore, even if the reference images come from different domains, which may degrade the visual quality, the final output often converges to a unified style.

-In the results of Qwen-Image-Edit-2509, the model is trained to handle up to four reference images; therefore, when provided with five or more references, the input becomes out-of-distribution.
-This causes the model to produce perceptually invalid outputs, and then the scores approach the minimum value of 1.
+In the results of Qwen-Image-Edit-2509, the model may be trained to handle up to three reference images; therefore, when provided with four or more references, the input becomes out-of-distribution.
+This causes the model to produce perceptually invalid outputs, and then the scores approach the minimum value of 1 (see \autoref{fig:qualitative_8}).